-God created the universe as a theater of his glory.
+God created the universe as a theater for his glory.
 He made mankind to observe the wonders of his creation and magnify him for it.
-Therefore, worship is the aim of every man’s life.
+Therefore, worship is the purpose of every man’s life.

 The Nature of Worship – Spiritual Simplicity